Dioctria hyalipennis: Description

 The abdomen is shining black.
-The lower margin of segments have a thin whitish line.
-The first 4 male segments are very narrow and constricted (appear wavy); the last few segments gradually widen to tip.
-Female abdomen flat on top side, rounded and orange on underside; much wider and thicker than male, but shorter.
+The lower margin of segments has a thin whitish line.
+The first 4 male segments are very narrow and constricted (appear wavy); the last few segments gradually widen to the tip.
+Female abdomen flat on top side, rounded and orange on the underside; much wider and thicker than male, but shorter.

 Similar species

 Eudioctria albius male has all dark legs.